pachterlab/gget/docs/src/en/mutate.md

 `-mic` `--mut_id_column`
 Name of the column containing the IDs of each mutation in `mutations`.
 Default: Same as `mut_column`.

+`-gtf` `--gtf`
+Path to a .gtf file.
+When providing a genome fasta file as input for 'sequences', you can provide a .gtf file here and the input sequences will be defined according to the transcript boundaries, e.g. 'path/to/genome_annotation.gtf'.
+Default: None

+`-gtic` `--gtf_transcript_id_column`
+Column name in the input `mutations` file containing the transcript ID.
+In this case, column `seq_id_column` should contain the chromosome number.
+Required when `gtf` is provided.
+Default: None

 **Optional mutant sequence generation/filtering arguments**
 `-k` `--k`